 - Broader experience of a range of sport and activities offered to all pupils

 The following plans show how the premium is being allocated in our school:

 At our school we encourage children to become confident in swimming.
-In 2020/2021, 18% of Year 6 were assessed as able to swim competently, confidently and proficiently over a distance of at least 25 metres.
+In 2021/2022, 38% of Year 6 were assessed as able to swim competently, confidently and proficiently over a distance of at least 25 metres.
 There was 36% of children who could swim using a range of strokes.
-There was 18% who were also able to perform safe self-rescue in different water based situations.
+There was 21% who were able to perform safe self-rescue in different water based situations.
 These percentages are lower than previous years due to Covid-19 school closures.
-Children have been unable to take part in swimming lessons during this time which has affected this year’s percentages.
+Children were unable to take part in swimming lessons during this time which has affected this year’s percentages.
 These figures have improved from last year and should continue to improve in the future with consistent swimming lessons.